brimdata/zed/docs/language/search-syntax.md

 When comparing a named field to a quoted value, the quoted value is treated as an _exact_ match.

-For example, let's say we know there's several schools that start with `Luther`, but only a couple districts do.
+For example, let's say we know there are several school names that start with `Luther` but only a couple district names that do.
 Because `Luther` only appears as a _substring_ of the district names in our sample data, the following example produces no output.

 #### Example: